 Many of the honeysuckles can become invasive in hardiness zones 5 through 8, and the Japanese honeysuckle is no exception.
 The flowers are beautiful and smell like vanilla, bringing bees and hummingbirds to your garden.
-Birds will also come visit to eat the fruit.
+Birds will also come to visit and eat the fruit.

 However, you need to really like these features as this vine spreads throughout your whole yard and is difficult to remove completely.
 It can spread itself through rhizomes under the ground, runners above ground, and seeds.

 The Japanese wisteria does not flower as well as Chinese wisteria does, but is similarly invasive in USDA zones 4 to 9.
 A distinguishing characteristic is that the blooms gradually open from the base onward.
 On Chinese wisteria, they will all open at the same time.
 One way to control spreading is deadheading so no seeds are created.

 Kudzu is a poster child for why you should be careful in importing plants.
 This semi-woody vine was brought to the United States and introduced to farmers as a potential forage crop and erosion controller.
 They were encouraged to plant it until people realized that it took over everywhere and smothered the plants they actually wanted.
 It is now widespread throughout the southeastern United States, growing in zones 5 to 10.

 There are enough kudzu vines in the United States, so avoid planting this for any reason.
 If you have some, you can follow the sage "advice" as found on Floridata: "Mulch with cinder blocks, fertilize with Agent Orange, and prune daily."
 You would not really want to use Agent Orange, of course, but you will definitely need to bring out the heavy artillery for this species.